BSC-Servers/DCSServerBot/plugins/bsc/README.md

 The FPS readings come from the monitoring plugin's `perfmon` event, so the (default) monitoring plugin has to be loaded.

+Because `perfmon` only fires once per 3600 sim frames, a server that is nearly frozen stops reporting at all.
+A watchdog therefore also restarts any running, unpaused server that has not sent a single FPS reading for `2 * 3600 / min` seconds (12 minutes at the default `min: 10`) - silence that long means the sim is far below the minimum or hung.
+A reading barely above `min` (less than 20% above) neither starts nor clears a low-FPS streak, so a single lucky sample cannot reset the period.

 ### Rank roles
 If you want to assign Discord roles based on the highest BSC rank a user has on any server, add a `rank_roles` section.
 The keys use the rank codes (E-1..E-9, O-1..O-10) and the